 You can also think of the step formula for Major chords below.

 In contrast, minor triad chords contain the chord tones 1, b3, and 5.
-For example, C minor chord would contain the chord tones C, Eb, and G. However, we will only be covering the different Major chord variations in this lesson.
+For example, a C minor chord would contain the chord tones C, Eb, and G. However, we will only be covering the different Major chord variations in this lesson.

 Now that you know what notes belong to the chord structure let’s look at how to read the chord charts.